ono-midori/ono-midori.github.io/techs/zguide.md

 So we can fold the three connections into one logical operation (which we implement as three separate ZeroMQ connect calls).

-Let’s end with the source code for the clone stack.
+Let's end with the source code for the clone stack.
 This is a complex piece of code, but easier to understand when you break it into the frontend object class and the backend agent.
 The frontend sends string commands (“SUBTREE”, “CONNECT”, “SET”, “GET”) to the agent, which handles these commands as well as talking to the server(s).
-Here is the agent’s logic:
+Here is the agent's logic:

 1. Start up by getting a snapshot from the first server
 2. When we get a snapshot switch to reading from the subscriber socket.
-3. If we don’t get a snapshot then fail over to the second server.
+3. If we don't get a snapshot then fail over to the second server.
 4. Poll on the pipe and the subscriber socket.
 5. If we got input on the pipe, handle the control message from the frontend object.
 6. If we got input on the subscriber, store or apply the update.
-7. If we didn’t get anything from the server within a certain time, fail over.
+7. If we didn't get anything from the server within a certain time, fail over.
 8. Repeat until the process is interrupted by Ctrl-C.

 And here is the actual clone class implementation: